senenpalanca/ranking/README.md

  **Enhanced Ranking Details:**
  Future improvements might include providing more detailed information for each ranking item and extended prompt editing capabilities.

-## Conclusion

- This project demonstrates a robust and maintainable Flutter app featuring:

- - A clear three-layer architecture (Data, Domain, UI).
- - Dependency injection via an intermediate widget (AppDependencies), with the possibility of per-feature injection.
- - Unified state management using a single RankingBloc that handles both search and ranking data.
- - A minimalistic UI design using Slivers for elegant component integration.
- - Custom-designed widgets for search headers, ranking item cards, and popup modals.
- - OpenAI API integration with a dedicated ApiClient.
- - Cross-platform support for both iOS and Android.

- While the current implementation is designed for a single-window experience, future enhancements such as GoRouter integration, a dedicated shimmer library, and more detailed ranking item information are planned.

- Feel free to contribute or suggest improvements!

 ## Tests